eth-protocol-fellows/protocol-studies/docs/wiki/CL/cl-clients.md

 # Consensus Layer Implementations

-Resources covering all consensus client implementations, in production or development.
-Overview of client unique features of each client, architecture, guides and resources.
+This page covers resources on all consensus client implementations, whether in production or development.
+It provides an overview of unique features of each client, architecture, basic guides and resources.

+> Consensus clients originally used to be called _eth2.0 clients_ which is now a deprecated nomenclature but you can still find this reference in their repositories.

 There are multiple Consensus Layer clients developed to participate in the Ethereum Proof-of-Stake (PoS) mechanism.
-The most popular ones are [Prysm](https://prysmaticlabs.com/), [Lighthouse](https://lighthouse-book.sigmaprime.io/), [Teku](https://consensys.io/teku), [Nimbus](https://nimbus.team/index.html), and [Lodestar](https://lodestar.chainsafe.io/).
-These clients are developed in different programming languages and have unique features.
-One of the most known clients is Prysm, which is developed in Go, Lighthouse in Rust, Teku in Java, Nimbus in Nim, and Lodestar in JavaScript.
-In this document, we will talk briefly about a few clients.
-The following list is compiled based on the alphabetic order of the client names.
+The most popular, FOSS and production ready are [Lighthouse](https://lighthouse-book.sigmaprime.io/),  [Lodestar](https://lodestar.chainsafe.io/), [Nimbus](https://nimbus.team/index.html), [Prysm](https://prysmaticlabs.com/) and [Teku](https://consensys.io/teku).
+These clients are developed in different programming languages, provide have unique features and offer different performance profiles.
+All clients support Ethereum mainnet out of the bo as well as currently active testnets.
+Variety of implementations allows the network to benefit from client diversity.
+If you are choosing a client to use, current client diversity should be one of the main factors.

 ## LightHouse

 [Lighthouse](https://lighthouse-book.sigmaprime.io/) is a client developed in the Rust programming language.
-It is a full-featured Ethereum 2.0 client that can be used as a beacon node or a validator client.
+It is a full-featured Ethereum consensus client that can be used as a beacon node or a validator client.
 It is developed by [Sigma Prime](https://sigmaprime.io/).

+### Features

-It can work with different execution clients such as Nethermind, Geth, Erigon, Besu, etc. It can work on Ethereum mainnet and testnets such as Goeril, Sepolia, Chiado, and Gnosis.
-It has a web interface [Siren](https://lighthouse-book.sigmaprime.io/lighthouse-ui.html) to monitor the beacon chain and validator performance.
+It can also provide a web interface [Siren](https://lighthouse-book.sigmaprime.io/lighthouse-ui.html) enabling to easily monitor the beacon node and validator performance.

 ### Installing the client

-Client installation is considered as one of the first barriers of entry for new validators or node operators.
-Lighthouse client can be installed using 3 main ways - using docker, building from source, and using pre-built binaries.
-They also provide [Raspberry client](https://lighthouse-book.sigmaprime.io/pi.html) and [cross-compiling](https://lighthouse-book.sigmaprime.io/cross-compiling.html) guide.
-Using additional simple commands, one can supplement the beacon client with [validator](https://lighthouse-book.sigmaprime.io/mainnet-validator.html) role.
+Lighthouse client can be installed in variety of ways - building from source, running pre-built binaries or using docker.
+They also provide builds for different architectures like [ARM](https://lighthouse-book.sigmaprime.io/pi.html) and a guide for [cross-compiling](https://lighthouse-book.sigmaprime.io/cross-compiling.html).
+[Validator](https://lighthouse-book.sigmaprime.io/mainnet-validator.html) client is bundled with the main binary.

 #### Using Docker